nervosnetwork/ckb-vm/README.md

 ## How to build

-CKB VM is currently tested mainly with `stable-1.32.0` on Linux and Mac OSX.
+CKB VM is currently tested mainly with `stable-1.32.0` on Linux and macOS.

 ```bash
 # download CKB VM